applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 }
 ```

-**Using multiple timelines**
+**Using Multiple Timelines**

-Applicaster Feed supports multiple timelines (feeds), in order to handle them a small change should be done as both the launch command and the notification for the feed status change should be checked for the relevant timeline.
+Applicaster Feed supports multiple timelines (feeds).
+In order to handle them, a small change should be done as both the launch command and the notification for the feed status change should be checked for the relevant timeline.

 + In order to launch a specific timeline:
 ```objective-c